5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 ## C. Growth, Growth & more GROWTH!

 * We are incentivized to market the hell out of this product.
 This is a huge opportunity for us, so we will do the following:
-  + Create a multi-channel marketing campaign targeting both crypto native and non-crypto native users
+  + Create a multi-channel marketing campaign targeting both crypto native and non-crypto native users.
-  + Establish strategic partnerships with important dapps inside and outside the ENS ecosystem
+  + Establish strategic partnerships with important dapps inside and outside the ENS ecosystem.
-  + Create a massive ENS Accounts launch campaign
+  + Create a massive ENS Accounts launch campaign.
-  + Coordinate with ENS Labs and ENS DAO on our campaigns so we all stay in the loop
+  + Coordinate with ENS Labs and ENS DAO on our campaigns to maximize reach and keep everyone in the loop.
   + Have a multitude of clear channels for feedback so we can solve issues quickly if they arrive.
   + If we achieve product market fit, we will attempt more aggressive user acquisition strategies.
+* Outside of this proposal, we will be creating other account systems for other communities, and are working with big names like Celo, Polygon, Gitcoin and more.
+We expect to issue millions of accounts (all with ENS names) beyond those issued via this project.

 ### Key Performance Indicators (KPIs)

 Success would look like

 * Public wallet security report published
-* Account.eth portal launched in August or earlier
+* Account.eth portal launched in September or earlier
-* Self-serve .eth domains live in September or earlier
+* Self-serve .eth domains live in October or earlier
 * Integration with Namechain within a week of technical feasibility
 * 20+ user interviews
 * 1M+ impressions from the account.eth launch campaign.